nix-community/autofirma-nix/docs/src/troubleshooting.md

 This occurs because your certificates have expired, as indicated by the “NotAfter:” date.

-If the certificates are not expired because you recently renewed them, but you used AutoFirma before this renewal, it is possible that OpenSC has cached your old certificates.
+If the certificates are not expired because you recently renewed them, but you used Autofirma before this renewal, it is possible that OpenSC has cached your old certificates.
 To fix this, you need to delete the OpenSC cache.
 [By default, it is located at
 $HOME/.cache/opensc](https://github.com/OpenSC/OpenSC/wiki/Environment-variables).